goblint/analyzer/docs/sas21-artifact-description.md

         | Write-Centered   | `write`         |
         | Combined         | `write+lock`    |

-    2. The last column of the table links to automatic pairwise precision comparison output of the analyses for each benchmark.
+    2. The last column of the table links to the automatic pairwise precision comparison output of the analyses for each benchmark.
 These are described in Section 5 in the paper.

     3. The last number (after `=`) in parenthesis in the table cells gives the logical LoC.
 These are mentioned in Section 5 in the paper.